Criminal Law Committee

 The Criminal Law Committee has practitioners from all sides of the criminal bar.
 It considers and makes recommendations on all issues touching on the administration of criminal justice

 Steve Bonnar QC is the convenor of the Criminal Law Committee.
-Steve has previous experience in New Zealand and overseas as a Crown Prosecutor.
+Steve took silk in 2014, and has previous experience in New Zealand and overseas as a Crown Prosecutor.
 Since 2002 his practice has principally involved criminal defence work and the defence of regulatory prosecutions.
 Steve is a current member of the Auckland and Manukau Crown Solicitors’ prosecution panels, the Serious Fraud Office prosecution panel, the Ministry of Justice Northern Legal Aid Selection Committee and is a pro bono SPCA Panel Prosecutor.